CapgeminiNorway/eslint-config-ddfam/README.md

 `npm i eslint --save-dev`

 #### Set up the rules:
-Create a `.eslintrc` file in the root folder of your project and add the folowing ruleset:
+Create a `.eslintrc` file in the root folder of your project and add the folowing ruleset:<br/>
 [Eslintrc fil](https://github.com/CapgeminiNorway/eslint-config-ddfam/blob/master/.eslintrc "CapgeminiNorway - Eslintrc fil")